 5. Step 4: If the April DS is greater than the reasonable carryover shortfall from the previous year, junior ground water users will be required to establish, to the satisfaction of the Director, their ability to secure and provide a volume of storage water equal to the difference of the April projected demand shortfall and reasonable carryover shortfall, for all injured members of the SWC.
-If junior ground water users cannot provide this information, by May 1, or within fourteen (14) days from issuance of the values set forth in Step 3, whichever is later in time, the Director will issue an order curtailing junior ground water users.15
+If junior ground water users fail or refuse to provide this information, by May 1, or within fourteen (14) days from issuance of the values set forth in Step 3, whichever is later in time, the Director will issue an order curtailing junior ground water users.
+Modeled curtailment shall be consistent with previous Department efforts.
+The ESPA Model will be run to determine the priority date necessary to produce the necessary volume within the model boundary of the ESPA.
+However, because the Director can only curtail junior ground water rights within the area of common ground water supply, CM Rule 50.01, junior ground water users will be required to meet the volumetric obligation within the area of common ground water supply, not the full model boundary.

-14 For the purposes of the illustrative example, AFRD2 was selected as the water user, a dry year was selected as the irrigation season, and 2006/2008 was selected as the BLY.
+&lt;sup>13 For the purposes of the illustrative example, AFRD2 was selected as the water user, a dry year was selected as the irrigation season, and 2006/2008 was selected as the BLY.
 Forecast supply was calculated utilizing historic natural flow and historic reservoir storage data.